English | Español

 6. Get Help for Your Child

 Being subjected to cruel behavior can be deeply upsetting, so get help for your child and for yourself to deal with these feelings.
 Sometimes bullying can remind you about bad experiences in your own past.
 Parents often have to deal with guilt for not preventing the problem, and sometimes struggle with rage.

 Getting help might mean talking issues over with other supportive adults who can listen to you and your child with perspective and compassion.
 Getting help might mean going to a therapist or talking with counselors provided by the school or by other agencies.

 As parents, it’s normal to want to protect our children from all harm.
 If we monitor their lives so closely that they never fall, never fail, and never get hurt or sad, then we’d be depriving our children of having the room to grow.

 Upsetting experiences don’t have to lead to long-term damage if children are listened to respectfully, if the problem is resolved, and if their feelings are supported.
-Young people can take charge of their safety by learning skills for preventing and stopping harassment themselves, by setting boundaries, avoiding people whose behavior is problematic, and getting help when they need it.
+Young people can learn how to take charge of their safety by developing skills for preventing and stopping harassment themselves, by setting boundaries, avoiding people whose behavior is problematic, and being very persistent in getting help when they need it.